olekgr/HP-35_Z80/README.md

 This page is about building HP-35 clone.
 But not using emulators, HP microcode etc. I always wanted write original algorithms, created by David S. Cochran and provided by William E. Egbert in 1977 HP Journal.

+As original HP35 was build 50 years ago, this is the good time to do the same.

+All fuctions are written using BCD arithmetic, I'm not used BCD - to binary conversion.

 ## Number format

 For HP-35 clone, I chose a BCD floating point format.
 It uses an exponent byte, a sign byte and eight mantissa bytes (80 bits total).